heig-vd-dai-course/heig-vd-dai-course/12-evaluation-2/archives/README.md

 # Archives

-This directory contains the archives of the second evaluations of the course.
+This directory contains the archives of the previous evaluations of the course.